andreaporotti/smart-admin-search/README.txt

 Some things you can do in the settings page:

 - configure the keyboard shortcut to open the search box.
-- disable any available search function.
+- disable search functions you don't need.
+- change layout of the search link on the admin bar

 **Permissions**